ashtianicode/context-collector/README.md

-# Codebase Documentation Script

-A simple, portable Perl script to gather and document files in a directory.
-Easily filter by file patterns and produce a comprehensive single Markdown file.
+# Context Collector for LLMs

+A lightweight (60-line) Perl script that helps collect and organize codebase context for LLMs.
+Perfect for gathering relevant code snippets and files before sending them to your favorite LLM.

+## Features
+- Quick context gathering from any directory
+- Flexible file filtering with include/exclude patterns
+- Outputs a single, clean Markdown file ready for LLM consumption
+- Maintains file structure and organization in the output
+- Extremely portable - just needs Perl and one module

 ## Installation

-1. **Clone** or **download** this repository to your local machine.
+1. **Clone** or **download** this repository
-2. Ensure you have a modern Perl installation (5.10+).
+2. Ensure you have Perl 5.10+ installed
-3. If needed, install the [File::Slurp](https://metacpan.org/pod/File::Slurp) module:
+3. Install the required [File::Slurp](https://metacpan.org/pod/File::Slurp) module:
    ```bash
    cpanm File::Slurp
    ```